doslindos/ml_crapwrap/README.md

 <br />After this the confusion matrix is plotted and it looks like this:
 <br />![alt text](https://github.com/doslindos/ml_stuff/blob/master/sources/example_images/confusion_matrix.png?raw=true)
 <br />In the picture x-axis represents prediction and y-axis the actual label of instances.
-<br />For example in the left uppermost corner block are the number of instances the model predicted as zeros which in fact are zeros.
+<br />For example in the left uppermost corner block is the number of instances the model predicted as zeros which in fact are zeros.
-<br />The second block from it to the right tells you how many instances the model predicted as ones which were actually zeros.
+<br />The second block from it to the right is the number of instances the model predicted as ones which were actually zeros.
 <br />Red and blue numbers at the right and bottom tells the total number of instances for the current row or column.
 <br />For example the red number at the end of (right) the first row (980) tells you the total number of actual zeros in the dataset used.
 <br />And the red number at the end of (bottom) the first column (983) tells you the number of times the model predicted the instance to be a zero.